-Each UAD-2 DSP provides approximately 2.5x the processing power of the UAD-1.
+Each UAD-2 DSP provides approximately 2.5x the processing power of the UAD-1, therefore one UAD-2 Quad offers approximately 10 times the processing power of UAD-1.
 When comparing the processing power of UAD-2 to UAD-1, a range is given because there are many variables that affect UAD-2 DSP loads (such as plug-in type, host system, etc).
 Therefore, a single direct comparison cannot be made.
-UAD-1 vs. UAD-2 (SOLO, DUO, QUAD) Power Comparison Meter
+UAD-2 PCIe Cards

-UAD-2 SOLO/Laptop The UAD-2 SOLO/Laptop is a self-contained UAD-2 Solo card housed entirely within an ExpressCard/34 expansion card, for use with notebook systems.
+UAD-2 PCI-Express (PCIe) cards are available in Solo, Duo, and Quad configurations.
+All UAD-2 PCIe cards use the PCIe "x1" architecture, which offers plenty of data bandwidth for even the most demanding audio processing requirements, such as four UAD-2 Quads (16 DSPs) in the same system.
+UAD-2 SOLO/Laptop The UAD-2 SOLO/Laptop is a self-contained UAD-2 Solo device housed entirely within an Express-Card/34 expansion card for use with notebook systems.
 No external cables or power is required, for the ultimate in mobile DSP capability.
 UAD-2 SOLO/Laptop has special instructions for installation, connectivity, and use.
 See Chapter 10, "UAD ExpressCard Products" for complete details.
-The UAD-2 SOLO/Laptop card (and UAD-Xpander) can be used with an optional 3rd-party PCle-to-ExpressCard adapter card, which enables the UAD ExpressCard to be used in desktop computers that have PCle expansion slots.
+The UAD-2 SOLO/Laptop device (and UAD-Xpander) can be used with an optional 3rd-party PCle-to-ExpressCard adapter card, which enables the UAD ExpressCard to be used in desktop computers that have PCle expansion slots.
 This system provides a convenient way to switch the UAD-2 SOLO/Laptop between desktop and notebook computers.
+UAD-2 Satellite The UAD-2 Satellite is available in Duo and Quad versions and is enclosed in an attractive housing that uses an external power supply.
+It connects via Firewire, enabling Powered Plug-Ins on Mac systems that don't have PCIe or ExpressCard slots.
+See Chapter 11, "UAD-2 Satellite" for complete details.

+UAD-2 Bundles

-UAD-2 Bundles Each UAD-2 card type is available in three different retail packages to best accommodate your budget and processing requirements.
-All UAD-2 products include the "Mix Essentials" plug-ins so you can get great sound right out of the box, and a "good as cash" voucher for purchasing optional plug-ins.
+Each UAD-2 device type is available in three different retail packages to best accommodate your budget and processing requirements.
+The packages have different device types (Solo/Duo/Quad) and UA online store vouchers of varying value.
+These flexible "good as cash" vouchers are used for purchasing optional UAD plug-ins.

 UAD-1 Family